microsoft/qsharp-language/Specifications/Language/3_Expressions/ValueLiterals.md

 - `2..-2..1` is the range 2.
 - `2..1` is the empty range.

-See also the sections on [array slicing](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/3_Expressions/ItemAccessExpressions.md#item-access) and [contextual expressions](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/3_Expressions/ContextualExpressions.md#contextual-and-omitted-expressions).
+See also the section on [contextual expressions](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/3_Expressions/ContextualExpressions.md#contextual-and-omitted-expressions).

 ## Array Literals